oengusio/oengusio/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate (if tests exist).

-## Project status

-After working for almost a full year on this project, developments start to slow down.
-We're actively looking for maintainers to keep adding new features and fix bugs.

 ## License
 [GNU AGPL v3.0](https://choosealicense.com/licenses/agpl-3.0/)